NLeSC/guide/software/checklist.md

+# Software checklist
-Checklist for software development.
-Items link to explanation in other sections of this chapter.
+This section contains a list of items which are required to help software reach a sufficient quality standard.
+The following list of items links to explanation in other sections of this chapter.

+The [checklist matrix](./checklist-matrix.md) provides an indication of which items are important at different development stages.

 ## [Version control](version_control.html)